$Q$-Laguerre spectral density and quantum chaos in the Wishart-Sachdev-Ye-Kitaev model: Analytic spectral density of the circular WSYK model with M=1

 Finally, the negative-$Q$ soft-edge asymptotic density is given by

 In this limit, the comments made for the positive $Q$ also apply here.

-In Fig.~\ref{fig:M1AsymptDensity}, we compare these simple asymptotic formulas, Eqs.~(\ref{eq:asympt_initial})--(\ref{eq:asympt_final}), with the exact Q-Laguerre weight function, Eq.~(\ref{eq:spectral_density_QLaguerre}), for both positive and negative $Q$.
-We see excellent agreement in the respective domains of applicability, even for fixed $\qb=2$ and relatively small $N=20$ ($Q\approx 0.15$).
+In Fig.~\ref{fig:M1AsymptDensity}, we compare these simple asymptotic formulas, Eqs.~(\ref{eq:asympt_initial})--(\ref{eq:asympt_final}), with the $Q$-Laguerre weight function, Eq.~(\ref{eq:spectral_density_QLaguerre}), for both positive and negative $Q$.
+We see excellent agreement in the respective domains of applicability, even for $\qb=2$ and relatively small $N=36$ ($Q\approx 0.45$).
 As $N$ increases, the bulk asymptotic formula describes the density very well almost all the way down to the soft edge.
 However, it does not, of course, capture the $1/\sqrt{E}$ divergence close to the origin.
-For odd fixed $\qb=3$, the asymptotic formulas are also very accurate at the center of the spectrum and close to the edges, which confirms the validity of the analytical calculation and, for negative $Q$, the possible existence of a holographic duality.
+For odd $\qb=3$, the asymptotic formulas are also very accurate, but the asymptotic limit is only attained for much larger values of $N$ (e.g., $Q\approx -0.54$ for $N=96$).
+This confirms the validity of the analytical calculation and, for negative $Q$, the possible existence of a holographic duality.